Betania, Venezuela

-Betania is a small village that exists in the parish of Cúa, Venezuela.
+Betania is a small village in the parish of Cúa, Venezuela.
 It is popularly known for the shrine of Our Lady of Betania, where retired Catholic Bishop Pio Bello Ricardo declared authentic a Eucharistic Miracle that occurred there.

+Eucharistic miracle

-Maria Esparanza, a resident of the village, claimed to see the Virgin Mary starting in 1987.
+This miracle involving the Virgin Mary occurred on 25 March 1976 and involved Maria Esperanza Medrano de Bianchini, who continued to experience apparitions at the same location throughout 1976 and the following two years.
+She was a resident of the village, where she claimed to see the Virgin Mary.
+This apparition was approved by the Catholic Church on November 21, 1987.

 The Eucharistic Miracle is now housed in a convent in nearby Los Teques.

-The name Betania means Bethany in Spanish.
-It was originally given this name by Maria Esperanza and was the site of their farm.
+One of the alleged mystical experiences occurred occasionally when a red rose would blossom from Maria Esperanza's chest.
 Apparitions of the Blessed Virgin Mary were reported and eventually a small chapel was built here and the faithful began to gather, especially on Feast Days but throughout the year.
 Many people reported seeing the Blessed Virgin Mary here as well as reports of cures.

-The apparitions at the site were approved by Bishop Pio Bello Ricardo; however, the visions and messages of Maria Esperanza have not been approved, nor have they been disapproved.
-They are under investigation.

-One of the amazing mystical experiences occurred occasionally when a red rose would blossom from Maria Esperanza's chest.
+Place name

+The name Betania means Bethany in Spanish.
+It was originally given this name by Maria Esperanza Medrano de Bianchini and was the site of their farm.